rafa-diniz/Z-Tensor/README.md

 Z-Tensor is an experimental codec and not a replacement for production codecs such as H.264, HEVC, or AV1.

 The goal here is to build a codec from the ground up to understand how it works internally from a systems perspective and to see where the performance bottlenecks are.
-While I am not trying to beat industry-grade codecs, I offer comparisons to H.264 in the Results table to offer some perspective of how Z-Tensor compares.
+The H.264 comparisons in the Results section are included only as reference points, not as claims that Z-Tensor is competitive with production codecs.

 ---